 Your Good Health is in Your Clean Hands!

-Good hand cleaning, also called hand hygiene, is the first protection against the spread of many illnesses.
-Even when your hands look clean, they may carry germs that can enter your body and possibly cause you to become ill when you touch your eyes, nose or mouth, or any broken skin.
-Germs found on your hands can cause many illnesses such as common colds, influenza (flu), skin infections such as MRSA (Methicillin-resistant Staphylococcus aureus) as well as more serious illnesses such as meningitis, bronchitis, hepatitis A, and many types of diarrhea.
+Good hand cleaning, also called hand hygiene, is the first protection against illness in yourself and your family, according to public health officials at the Oklahoma State Department of Health (OSDH).
+Even when your hands look clean, they may carry germs that can enter your body when you touch your eyes, nose or mouth, or any broken skin.
+Germs found on your hands can cause many illnesses such as common colds, influenza (flu), diarrhea, skin infections such as MRSA (Methicillin-resistant Staphylococcus aureus) as well as more serious illnesses such as meningitis, bronchitis, and hepatitis A.

-- Wash hands with soap and water to physically remove dirt and germs.
-This is the only way to clean hands that are visibly soiled.
+- Wash hands with soap and water when hands are visibly soiled.
 First, wet your hands with warm water, then use liquid or clean bar soap to work up a lather.
 Rub your hands together vigorously for at least 15 to 20 seconds to remove the “dirt”.
 Remember to scrub your nail areas, thumbs, wrists and back of hands because these areas are often forgotten.
 Finish by rinsing your hands well, then drying with a clean towel.
 In public areas, protect your clean hands by using the paper towel to turn off the faucet and to open the door.

-- Your hands can look clean, but germs can still be present.
-In these cases, you can choose to disinfect your hands using an alcohol-based hand product such as a gel or foam.
+- When your hands look clean, germs can still be present.
+In these cases, you can disinfect your hands using an alcohol-based hand product such as a gel or foam.
 Check the label to be sure the product contains between 60 and 95 percent alcohol.
-Alcohol-based hand products only work on hands that appear to be clean because they cannot remove “dirt”.
+Alcohol-based hand products only work on hands that appear to be clean because they cannot physically remove “dirt”.
 Use enough of the product to thoroughly moisten your hands, and then rub it in until your hands are dry.

 - Before, during and after you prepare food